 This is my first post on this forum.
-I am a 58 your old man, and I was diagnosed with CLL two years ago.
+I am a 58 your old man, and I was diagnosed with Chronic lymphocytic leukaemia (CLL) two years ago.
 I have been asymptomatic, and have been monitored on a “watch and wait” basis, with blood tests every 6 months.

 A couple of weeks ago, I became concerned about a mole on my back, and went to see my family doctor.
 She thinks it is a melanoma and is referring me for tests/treatment - probably surgical removal.
 Hopefully, it will have been caught in time, and all be well.

-As you do when you receive news like this, I have looked on the internet, and found that an extensive study in Rochester, NY found that people with CLL have a 600% higher risk of getting melanoma than normal.
-It further suggested that people with CLL should routinely monitor their skin for any symptoms.
+As you do when you receive news like this, I have looked on the internet, and found that an extensive study in Rochester, NY found that people with Chronic lymphocytic leukaemia (CLL) have a 600% higher risk of getting melanoma than normal.
+It further suggested that people with Chronic lymphocytic leukaemia (CLL) should routinely monitor their skin for any symptoms.

 I thought it might be helpful for readers of this forum to be aware.

 Hi @Essexdan, a great big welcome I am glad you have found us whilst looking on the internet, yes, there is so much information out there on the net.

 I am a 70 yr old female and I have CLL and I am also on watch and wait, I was diagnosed 16 yrs ago.

 I had skin cancer on my head which was removed in 2016 and has now returned.
 I have fair skin and blond hair (what is left of it after the op, I now have a bird bath crater on the top of my head).
 I was also told that my fairness did not help and the fact that in my misspent youth we just went out in the midday sun to burn.